ivlin/APCSFinalProject/README.md

 Jan 16th - Fixed bug where multiple bullets would detonate midair.
 Fixed bugs in TeleportBullet, RollingBullet, and finished ScatterBullet.<br>
 Jan 17th - Added new bullet - the DiggerBullet<br>
 Jan 18th - There are now limited supplies of every bullet except for the regular bullet.<br>
+Jan 19th - Friendly fire, wind added.
+Popup screens to allow name change and end the game also added.<br>